Skip to content

 Proteins

-The human hair follicle is made up of a number of proteins.
-Thus, in order for your newly transplanted hair to grow, it will need a constant supply of protein which a low carb or ketogenic diet will need to take account of.
-Some of the best foods to supply you with quality proteins include fish, chicken, eggs, milk, and cheese.
-Vegans or vegetarians can go for healthy plant sources like the soy products (tofu, tempeh, and edamame), nuts like the chickpeas, almonds, and peanuts, and pseudo-grains like quinoa and amaranth.
+The human hair follicle is made up of several proteins.
+Thus, for your newly transplanted hair to grow, it will need a constant supply of protein, which a low-carb or ketogenic diet will need to take into account.
+Some of the best foods for providing high-quality protein include fish, chicken, eggs, milk, and cheese.

 Vitamins